-Laser cutting services are broadly available online and very cheap compared to CNC machined parts.
+Laser cutting services are broadly available online and are very cheap compared to CNC machined parts.
 However, the shape and position tolerances are higher compared to NC parts.
 This will be taken into account.
 Many laser cutting services also offer a service for bending the cut sheets.
 The extra costs are still much lower than for a CNC job.
 Bent parts allow for a more integrated design.

-In this section I will go into some details regarding the design decisions of the main components.
+In this section, I will go into some details regarding the design decisions of the main components.

 All components must be mounted inside the frame to allow the printer to be insulated to trap the heat inside in a later stage.
-The frame will be made out of 20x20mm aluminum system profiles.
-Those are commonly used with 3D printers because of their excellent price to performance ration.
+The frame will be made out of 20x20mm aluminium system profiles.
+Those are commonly used with 3D printers because of their excellent price to performance ratio.
 They come in at a few cents/100 mm.
-Taking a look at the corresponding tolerance norm for aluminum extruded profiles you can find the EN 755-9 and EN 12020-2.
+Taking a look at the corresponding tolerance norm for aluminium extruded profiles you can find the EN 755-9 and EN 12020-2.
 The latter one is 50% more restrictive and profiles are often referred to as precision profiles.
 Profiles following these norms are guaranteed to be at least that precise.

-The linear rails will be mounted directly to the profiles making the straightness tolerance of the profiles one of the key values to guaranty smooth movement and low variation in z-direction of the nozzle (XY-Gantry).
+The linear rails will be mounted directly to the profiles making the straightness tolerance of the profiles one of the key values to guarantee smooth movement and low variation in z-direction of the nozzle (XY-Gantry).
 EN 12020-2 requires profiles with a length ≤ 1000 to have a max deviation of 0.7 mm.
 Additionally, on a segment of 300 mm length the max. deviation between the highest and lowest point must be ≤ 0.3 mm.
-Looking at typical FFF layer heights (~0.2 – 0.3 mm) this still sounds like a lot, but bed leveling and tighter actual tolerances of the profiles will make up for the most of it.
+Looking at typical FFF layer heights (~0.2 – 0.3 mm) this still sounds like a lot, but bed levelling and tighter actual tolerances of the profiles will make up for the most of it.
 HIWIN rails require surfaces with much lower tolerances (~≤ 0.05 mm).
 That is why CNC machined parts are still the best (and most expensive) option.
 That is why I want to keep this option.
 For now, the linear rails will be mounted to the extrusions by only two screws.
 Since we use genuine high quality rails, the chances are good that they have lower tolerances than the extrusions.
-By only fixing them at both ends to the profiles, the rails will not bend with the mount surface but keep their current flatness.
+By only fixing them at both ends to the profiles, the rails will not bend with the mounting surface but keep their current flatness.

 The gantry uses a 6mm wide 2GT Powergrip belt from Gates together with Gates pulleys and idlers.
 As stated by others it is important to first design the basic belt path, then order the belt with pulleys and then measure the diameter of the belt when wrapped around the pulley.
 Now you can adjust the position of your idlers in the design to make sure the belts run in parallel to the corresponding axes.